confluentinc/ksql/docs/developer-guide/ksqldb-rest-api/ksql-endpoint.md

 - **sourceDescription.fields[i].schema** (object): A schema object that describes the schema of the field.
 - **sourceDescription.fields[i].schema.type** (string): The type the schema represents.
-One of INTEGER, BIGINT, BOOLEAN, DOUBLE, STRING, MAP, ARRAY, or STRUCT.
+One of INTEGER, BIGINT, BOOLEAN, DOUBLE, STRING, TIMESTAMP, MAP, ARRAY, or STRUCT.
 - **sourceDescription.fields[i].schema.memberSchema** (object): A schema object.
   For MAP and ARRAY types, contains the schema of the map values and array